 Most people start out with the goal of creating great products but forget to focus on building the great team they need to successfully execute.
 Starting with a strong team is how you set yourself up for success.
 Great teams are the foundation of a successful company.
 Like small independent startups, they drive innovation from inside.
 They are productive, challenging and fun to work in.
 Their energy is contagious and spreads through a company.
 These are the teams that develop amazing products and services.
 They are the teams that get things done.

-But creating great teams is challenging.
+Creating great teams is challenging.
 They need a magic combination of the right people, environment and goals.
 That said, there are certain traits that many of the best teams share.
 By promoting these, you lay the ground for them to develop.

 Great teams communicate well.
 They keep people informed with the least amount of effort.
 Team members understand what they need to do and buy in to why they are doing it.
 These teams create open, safe environments where people feel comfortable sharing ideas and concerns.
 When it comes to dealing with problems they also differ.
 People are upfront about their feelings and quick to deal with issues.
 Great teams don't waste time with unnecessary communication and meetings.
 They seek efficient ways to communicate and keep discussions focused.